 What exactly is ghostwriting, and how does it work?

-When a book is ghostwritten, it means that two or more people collaborated to create it: the author (you), and the ghostwriter (me).
+When a book is ghostwritten, it means two people collaborate to create it: the author (you) and the ghostwriter (me).

 As a ghostwriter, my job is to: